divelab/GOOD/docs/source/tutorial.rst

 **Understand configs**

-Except for customization, an important step is to understand how arguments are passed to where you need them.
+Except for customization, an important step is to understand how arguments are passed to where they are needed.
 The :doc:`configs` describes the GOOD way for configurations.

 **Run the project**